DCI Peter Quinn, Nottinghamshire Police

 The board is responsible for:

-However, in the absence of clear guidance, Collaborate Digital assumes that the voice or image of a child recorded in audio or video does constitute personal data.
-As such we require a parental consent form to be completed for each participating child.
+Collaborate Digital assumes that the voice or image of a child recorded in audio or video does constitute personal data.

 These rules describe how and where data should be safely stored.
 Questions about storing data safely can be directed to the IT manager or data controller.